Skip to main content

 Overview and Documentation

-A-Parser uses the Template Toolkit template engine for formatting requests and results.
-The template engine allows you to generate a final string (for example, requests or results) according to the rules specified in the template.
+In A-Parser, the Template Toolkit is used for formatting requests and results.
+The template engine allows the final string (e.g., requests or results) to be formed according to the rules specified in the template.
 Template Toolkit has many features:

 • Support for conditions and loops